ksatchit/randomData/alpine-netcat/README.md

 ### Artifacts

-- **nc-sts.yaml**: Single replica sts which runs an entrypoint script to setup ncat server listening on a port for TCP traffic & `tee` data into a file on the storage mount point
+- **nc-sts.yaml**: Single replica sts which runs an entrypoint script to setup ncat server listening on a port for TCP traffic & `tee` data from port (appears on stdout) into a file on the storage mount point

+  Notes:
+    - openbsd based nc that comes as default in alpine crashes upon disconnected clients (tcp)/or picks only first few packets (udp)
+    - ncat from nmap-ncat package is more stable.
+    - Making this app as a deployment is seen to cause the cluster IP service resolution to fail from client (pod IP works).
+Hence used sts in order to directly access pod (stable) name.

 - **clinet-app.cmd**: Example of a sample external loadgen pod.
 It can be used for a external liveness check by using a wrapper script to do a ping check